phainvg/lol-skins-developer/README.md

 ## Security Considerations for Developers

+> [!WARNING]\
-**Important**: Developers utilizing this repository should be aware of potential risks associated with direct use of these files.
+> Developers utilizing this repository should be aware of potential risks associated with direct use of these files.
 To mitigate the risk of Riot Games identifying and potentially blacklisting specific file hashes, we strongly recommend implementing a tool or process to alter the hash of each injection before use.
 This practice can help prevent easy detection and blacklisting of the files provided here.

 Consider developing or using a tool that:
 1. Reads the .fantome files from this repository